- How much sleep does my child need?

 How much sleep does my child need?

 A sensible place to start when your child refuses to bed is to look at how much sleep they actually need.
-We trust that you know your child and it’s pretty obvious when they're tired but there’s no harm in checking, is there?
+We trust that you know your child and it’s pretty obvious when they are tired but there’s no harm in checking, is there?

 Kids grow up so fast that you could be a little bit out: perhaps you’ve got an idea in your head about what a 7 year old bedtime should be, or perhaps you haven’t updated this information since their 5-year-old bedtime routine.
-Take a look at the chart below which shows how much shut-eye your little ones require. 😴
+Take a look at the chart below which shows what time the experts, the NHS to you and me, consider should be how much shut-eye your little ones require. 😴

 Number of hours